semmi88/semmi88.github.io/book_reviews/manager_path.md

 ![alt text](manager_path.jpg "Cover")

 ### What is the book about
-The book gives advice about managemt on different levels, with increasing scope, based on the experiences of the author's career:
+The book gives advice about management on different levels, with increasing scope, based on the experiences of the author's career:
 - Self Managment
 - Managing People
 - Managing Teams